MouseBiteLabs/Game-Boy-MBC1-Cartridge/Technical/README.md

 ## MBC1 - Memory Bank Controller

 The MBC1 is a pretty simplistic memory mapping chip.
 I won't go into detail how it operates, because you can find sufficient explanations from <a href="https://wiki.tauwasser.eu/view/MBC1">Tauwasser's website</a>, among others.
 A high level explanation is that it is used to expand the addressable memory of a Game Boy cartridge.
 The RA14-RA18 and AA13-AA14 outputs are used to access higher memory banks on the ROM and RAM chips.
-It also has RAM and ROM chip select outputs to control data access on the ROM and RAM chips, though only the RAM /CS output is commonly used.
+It also has RAM chip select outputs to control data access on the RAM, though only the RAM /CS output is commonly used.

 Further sections will provide more context for some of the MBC1 pins and the logic of how they are connected.